 A 19th Century dam and waterfall on the Charles River, in Waltham, Massachusetts, changed the course of American history.
 The rushing water powered the first modern industrial corporation, an integrated textile mill that took in raw cotton at one end, and shipped finished cloth from the other.
-In every respect—finance, technology, governance, personnel—the Boston Manufacturing Company set a standard for the country to follow.
+In all respects—capitalization, technology, governance, personnel—the Boston Manufacturing Company set a standard for the country to follow.

 This far-sighted enterprise was the work of a small group of wealthy Boston businessmen, led by Francis Cabot Lowell.
 The mill began operations in 1814.
 At its heart were water-powered looms, the first of their kind on this side of the Atlantic, devised by a self-taught genius, Paul Moody.